tealeave/qc/README.md

 # qc
-this script compiles metrics that are important for CNVqc
+this script compiles metrics that are important for CNVqc with platfrom and date range information

 ## DEPENDENCIES
 dependency.yml